Pharkie/scribe/README.md

 ## 🛠️ This fork by Pharkie

-This fork includes the following changes on top of the original repo:
+This fork includes the following changes to the original repo:

-- **ESP32-C3 support** - Changed from the from ESP8266 D1 Mini to ESP32-C3 with
+- **ESP32-C3 support** - Changed from the from ESP8266 D1 Mini to ESP32-C3
-  GPIO20/21 pins.
-Uses hardware serial not software, unlike the original.
+  Supermini.
+Now uses hardware serial not software.
 - **Configuration centralization** - All settings e.g. wifi password moved to `src/config.h`, where they can be kept out of the Git repo (.gitignore)
-- **mDNS integration** - Device accessible at http://scribe.local, as well as IP address.
+- **mDNS integration** - Device accessible at http://scribe.local, as well as the IP address.
+- **MQTT remote printing** - Send messages to other Scribe printers over MQTT, supporting both local and remote printers.
+You'll need your own MQTT broker to use this bit (HiveMQ has a free tier).
 - **Automatic timezone handling** - timezone handling inc automatic daylight savings and improved date handling elsewhere via the ezTime library.
+- **Modular code structure** - Refactored from monolithic code into different files for better maintainability and development e.g. HTML, CSS and JS are now separate files.
+- **Fun buttons** - Added Random Riddle, Dad Joke, and Character Test buttons for instant entertainment and printer testing, via local or remote.
+- **Pin stabilization** - Quick stablisation of the TX pin on boot to stop the printer from hanging during initialisation.
-- **Enhanced robustness** - new text wrapping algorithm, WiFi reconnection, watchdog timer, status monitoring at /status.
+- **Enhanced robustness** - new text wrapping algorithm, WiFi reconnection, watchdog timer, and device status monitoring.
+- **Character mapping resilience** - Better handling of Unicode and special characters, so more resilient to character encoding issues.
 - **Improved UI** - You can write on receipt after another more easily, now.
-- **Fun buttons** - Added a Random Riddle button, plus Character test and System status.

-I've modified the below to reflect these changes, and it's now a mix of the original and my changes.
+I've modified the below text to reflect these changes, so it's now a mix of the original and my changes.

 All credit to UrbanCircles for the original concept, 3D model and original code.